QuantEcon/sphinx-tojupyter/MIGRATION.md

-# Migration Guide: v1.x to v2.0
+# Migration Guide: v0.6.0 to v1.0.0

 ## Overview

-Version 2.0 is a **major refactoring** that focuses `sphinx-tojupyter` on its core strength: converting RST and MyST source files to Jupyter notebooks.
+Version 1.0.0 is the **first stable release** that focuses `sphinx-tojupyter` on its core strength: converting RST and MyST source files to Jupyter notebooks.

 **What Changed:**